microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 ### Enabled
 Sets the Interactable's enabled state, which will disable some input handling and update the themes to reflect the current state which is disabled.
-This is different from disabling input all together (using Enable Input) This means we have a button that would normally be interactive, but at this moment it is disabled (could be like a submit button waiting for all the required fields to be completed) and has a visual look and feel to denote it's disabled state.
+This is different from disabling input all together (using Enable Input).
+It means that a specific button that would normally be interactive will be disabled and has a visual look and feel to denote its disabled state.
+A typical example of this would be a submit button waiting for all the required input fields to be completed.

 ### IsGlobal
 Focus is not required to detect input actions, default behavior is false.